In this post, we will discuss about the different types of triggers in the SQL Server.

 The AFTER triggers in the SQL server are executed once the INSERT, UPDATE, or DELETE command is successfully executed on the database object.

-Yes, only by using Instead of trigger in the view.
+Yes, the View can be updated by using Instead of trigger

 Syntax: